Longitudinal melanonychia - Nail and Distal Digit

 L60.8 – Other nail disorders

 - Subungual melanoma / acral lentiginous melanoma – Most melanomas of the nail appear in adulthood, with a mean age of onset in the 50s-70s.
-Nail pigmentation is the presenting sign in two-thirds of cases, though melanoma may present with a mass lesion, invariably accompanied by nail dystrophy and nail plate ulceration.
+Nail pigmentation is the presenting sign in two-thirds of cases, although melanoma may present with a mass lesion, invariably accompanied by nail dystrophy and nail plate ulceration.
 Rarely, lesions are amelanotic.
 Hutchinson sign, periungual pigmentation indicating the radial growth of subungual melanoma, is frequently seen.
 The thumb and hallux are most frequently affected.

 - Congenital nevus / acquired nevus – Nevi cause approximately 12% of longitudinal melanonychia in adults and almost 50% of longitudinal melanonychia in children.
 Fingers are more commonly involved.
 Pseudo-Hutchinson sign (periungual pigmentation) is seen in one-third of cases.